 8. Direct attendees to a session easily

 It can be tough to give announcements during a virtual event.
 Instead of interrupting the speaker, use our Announcements feature to set a notification to the audience.
-This could be a generic announcement providing the audience information, or even direct the audience to the next session.
-This ensures that attendees don’t get lost, especially without real life ushers to guide them.
+This could be a generic announcement providing the audience with information, or even directing the audience to the next session.
+This ensures that attendees don’t get lost, especially without real-life ushers to guide them.

 9. Hype up the crowd with some competition

-To spice up the event, run a quick quiz to energise your attendees.
-Similar to an in-person event, you could even provide a prize to the first place winner to incentivize attendees and wow the crowd.
+To spice up the event, run a quick quiz to energize your attendees.
+Similar to an in-person event, you could even provide a prize to the first-place winner to incentivize attendees and wow the crowd.
 Of course, the prize can’t be a physical item, so think along the lines of a $100 Amazon Voucher or a one-year subscription to the New York Times.